rodrigoegimenez/rodrigoegimenez/README.md

 [![linkedin badge](https://img.shields.io/badge/rodrigoegimenez-333?logo=linkedin)](https://www.linkedin.com/in/rodrigoegimenez/)

 ### Hola, I'm Rodrigo 👋.
-I'm a chemist turned software engineer.
+I'm a chemist turned developer.

-I'm a back-end developer working mainly with python frameworks and also a DevOps advocate.
+I'm a full stack engineer and a DevOps advocate.

-- 🔭 I’m currently working on writing python packages to add functionality to our company's ecommerce platform.
-On top of that I'm always working on creating Jenkins and Github Actions workflows to automate our DevOps tasks.
+- 🔭 I’m currently working on full-stack applications combining ExpressJS and Django backends with ReactJS frontends.

-- 🌱 I’m currently learning NestJS, ReactJS and GraphQl APIs.
-I'm also learning italian and french.
+- 🌱 I’m currently learning Typescript and adding types to Python code.
+Also I'm diving myself into testing and all things related, including TDD, BDD, ATDD, and so on.

 <!--
 **rodrigoegimenez/rodrigoegimenez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.